 Some financial institutions offer flexibility in repayment that can impact the business loan cost or at least your repayment capacity.
 For instance, the bank can provide a repayment option wherein you have to pay only the interest amount in the initial months, before paying the standard EMIs.

 Unsecured business loans may carry a higher rate of interest than secured ones.
-The cost of loan will vary according to the type of loan you have taken.
-A collateral-free loan is the best in bargain if you do not wish to risk any your business asset in case of a default.
+The cost of the loan will vary according to the type of loan you have taken.
+A collateral-free loan is the best bargain if you do not wish to risk any of your business assets in case of a default.
 But, if an unsecured loan is not a cup of your tea, then you can look for a collateral loan instead.
 Remember that the collateral will be in control of the bank/NBFC until you repay the loan completely.

 - Additional Fees